 Finland

-The Finns are said to melt lead in a tin pan on the stove and throw it quickly into a bucket of cold water.
+Some Finns are said to melt lead in a tin pan on the stove and throw it quickly into a bucket of cold water.
 The resulting blob is then analysed and all sorts of predictions made.
 What kind of shadows does it cast by candlelight?
 This New Year’s tradition is loads of fun and never taken too seriously.

 France

 The New Year’s holiday period goes to 6 January and ends with a celebration of the Epiphany.
-A special kind of cake called la galette des rois (“King’s Pie”) is served; it consists of two flat sheets of puff pastry filled with almond paste.
+A special kind of cake called la galette des rois (“King’s Pie”) is served.
+It consists of two flat sheets of puff pastry filled with almond paste.
 The cake also contains a feve, or small china doll.
 Whoever finds the doll gets to wear a paper crown and also choose a partner.

 Germany